ugurcanguden/tercihsepeti/README.md

 # Tercihsepeti

 Google map use in angular project.

 I'did map component.
 Map component used markerList. {title : "", label : "", position....}

+I used static class for basket.
+I selected mark sent basketList and I show selectedList on the map.

+You can prefer native Json or api.request for data.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.